hongaar/bandersnatch/README.md

 #### `command.action(function)`

-Function to execute when the command is invoked.
-Is called with one argument: an object containing key/value pairs of parsed arguments and options.
+Function which executes when the command is invoked.
+Is called with these arguments:

+1. Args (object) is an object containing key/value pairs of parsed arguments and options.
+2. Command runner (function) can be invoked with one (string) parameter to execute another command.

 ## Bundle